Continue with Facebook

 “Swelling of feet and legs with a weeping sore of one leg.
 The cardiologist said it is a combination of venous insufficiency and congestive heart failure.
 Going to the wound care clinic,” a MyHeartDiseaseTeam member shared.

-Peripheral edema swelling — and possible leaking through the skin — can be caused by issues with the heart itself, certain medications to help treat heart disease, or other unrelated factors and conditions.
+Peripheral edema — and possible leaking through the skin — can be caused by issues with the heart itself, problems with the kidneys, certain medications that help treat heart disease, or other unrelated factors and conditions.

-Some treatment options for heart disease may have side effects, including peripheral edema.
+Some treatment options for heart disease may cause peripheral edema as a side effect.
 This includes drugs that treat high blood pressure and corticosteroids, which are sometimes used to treat myocarditis (inflammation of the heart muscle) or other conditions.

 If you think a medication might be causing your legs to swell or leak, talk to your healthcare provider.
 They can help you adjust your treatment plan if needed.